 - Health department workers and licensing workers have repeatedly tried to ban teddy bears, stuffed animals, soft toys, rugs.

-workers are obsessed, militant, panicked, over the possibility of
+workers are obsessed, hysterical, panicked, over the possibility of

-children peeking at each other privates, and are strongly against
+normal children peeking at each other privates, and are therefore against

 blanket forts, play tents, appliance boxes, or any form of cozy